Why QA Testing is Essential for Software Development

 Quality engineers do the opposite.
 They concentrate on finding all possible ways to make it fail.
 Developers make solutions and keep those solutions as detailed as possible.
 Quality engineers analyze if those solutions are usable by real people.

-The customers may use them in most peculiar ways.
+The customers may use them in the most peculiar ways.
 Developers concentrate on technologies, and quality engineers are customer-oriented.

 Every developer needs to be confident about their product.
 This precious confidence is given by the QA testers in a development life cycle.
 In other words, ensure that the product behaves itself as we want it to be.